 These days the decision is often dictated by personal choice and preference as much as by tradition.
 For example, if a bride is right handed, she may prefer to wear the engagement ring on her left hand so it doesn’t get in the way of daily life.

-However you choose to wear it, the trend for right hand rings is the perfect excuse to indulge in a spectacular jewel just for you.
-And if you’re in need of inspiration, our Window Shopping galleries are bursting with extravagant cocktail rings and dazzling diamond rings.
+However you choose to wear it, the trend for right-hand rings is the perfect excuse to indulge in a spectacular jewel just for you.
+And if you’re in need of inspiration, go to our Shop section, which is bursting with hundreds of cocktail rings and diamond rings.